wolkenwelten/wolkenwelten-ts/README.md

 ### Development (VS Code)
-You can use the `Complete development` a Vite Dev Server and Chrome with the Debugger hooked up.
+You can use the `Complete development` configuration to launch a Vite Dev Server and Chrome with the Debugger hooked up.

-Putting/removing breakpoints in the `.ts` files with VS Code in `/src` should then work.
+Putting/removing breakpoints in the `.ts` files with VS Code in `/src` should then work as expected.
 If it does not, please open an issue.

-Edit the TypeScript files, the browser should automatically refresh after saving.
+Edit the TypeScript files or assets and the browser should automatically refresh after saving.